jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_07_integrate_data_from_notebooks.md

 # Module 7 - Integrate data from notebooks with Azure Data Factory or Azure Synapse Pipelines

-The student will learn how to create linked services, and orchestrate data movement and transformation in Azure Synapse Pipelines.
+You will learn how to create linked services, and orchestrate data movement and transformation in Azure Synapse Pipelines.

-In this module, the student will be able to:
+After completing this module, you will be able to:

 - Orchestrate data movement and transformation in Azure Synapse Pipelines